dtregea/whiskers.js/README.md

 	`git push origin name-of-your-branch `

 6.  **Create a Pull Request**: Go to your forked repository on GitHub and click the "New Pull Request" button.
-Fill out the Pull Request template and submit it.
+Merge to the develop branch.
 Before your Pull Request can be merged, the following conditions must be met:

 	- All tests must pass.